-The existing bulkhead is approximately 55 years old, and due to the section loss is reaching the end of its service life.
+The existing bulkhead is approximately 55 years old, and due to the level of section loss, the bulkhead is reaching the end of its service life.
 It is therefore recommended that the existing bulkhead be replaced.
-A conceptual level opinion of probable cost to replace the existing bulkhead in kind is provided in Appendix B. This cost estimate is based on similar sized bulkheads bid in the last two years in Eastern North Carolina.
+A conceptual level opinion of probable cost to replace the existing bulkhead in kind is provided in Appendix C. This cost estimate is based on similar sized bulkheads bid in the last two years in Eastern North Carolina.
 It is noted that in the current business environment, construction costs are escalating quickly, and it is difficult to forecast future construction costs.
 During development of the bulkhead replacement, consideration could be given to alternate replacement options which might reduce the project cost or provide features which enhance the user experience.